vorzawk/storyChatBot/README.md

 *User*: Pikachu is lightning quick and takes a shot!
 *Nami*: Did you see that shot?, Spongebob exclaimed!

-#### The chatbot tries to understand the context of the story by looking for certain pre-defined keywords in the user's input, and seems to do an alright job in the example above.
+#### The chatbot tries to understand the context of the story by looking for certain pre-defined keywords in the user's input.
+For example, here the chatbot realizes that there are enough characters to start a basketball game and modifies its suggestions accordingly.